Panic Alarms for Lone Workers: Traditional vs Monitored Devices

 However, before deciding on which type of panic alarm to invest in, you should take the time to consider the risk profile of your teams and the functionality they require, along with any managerial and organisational benefits.

-If you’re just starting your panic alarm research, take a look at our Knowledge Base article: How to find the best lone working solution for your team.
+Read our article: How to find the best lone working solution for your team.

 This useful document provides an overview of the most important considerations to ensure you’re on the right track.